-&lt;sup>19 Trade flows are expressed at the six-digit HS level.
-We have converted all RoO to six digits, expanding those written at the two- or four-digit level and dropping rules written at the national eight- or ten-digit levels.
+$^{^{19}}$ Trade flows are expressed at the 6-digit HS level.
+We have converted all RoO to 6 digits, expanding those written at the 2- or 4-digit level and dropping rules written at the national 8 or 10-digit levels.

-&lt;sup>20 In particular, we use the direct requirement matrix provided in the 1997 Benchmark Input-Output Accounts.
+20In particular, we use the direct requirement matrix provided in the 1997 Benchmark Input-Output Accounts.
 In contrast to earlier versions, this table is constructed based on an industry classification similar to NAIC97.
 We match industries from this classification to HS6 products by using the concordance table provided by the BEA.
-See Section A of the online Appendix for more details.
+See Section A of the Online Appendix for more details.